Street art: Mexico

 The manifestations of street art in Mexico began in the late 80s in Mexico City, in multifamily buildings in the north of the city, and in the subway.
-Since then, urban art and graffiti have become an essential part of the cultural identity of the metropolis's city halls.
+Since then, urban art and graffiti have become an essential part of the cultural identity of the city halls of the metropolis.
 Currently, various associations and groups are dedicated to creating and finding spaces for urban art in Mexico City and throughout the country.
-Even several artists, both national and foreign, emerging and established, have brought their art to the country.
+Several artists, both emerging and established, both national and foreign, have brought their art to the country.
 In Oaxaca, political printmaking collectives including ASARO, Colectivo Subterráneos, and Lapiztola produce wheat-pasted prints addressing indigenous rights and social justice issues.

 There are also media, such as All City Canvas, specialized in the dissemination of urban art in Mexico, Latin America, and the rest of the world.
 Even in 2012, All City Canvas was the first organization to create a street art festival in Mexico, seeking to join international efforts and showcase urban art for a week in Mexico City.
 In recent years, they have produced several murals in collaboration with talented artists such as Vhils, It's a Living and Bier in Brood, as part of the All City Canvas Global Series in some cities in Mexico and the United States.
 The objective of the initiative is to create an impact on society through a large-scale piece of art.
 In that way, it has been possible to create a universal language around this artistic manifestation.